nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Launcher.md

 These two equations (1) and (2) form a system of coupled, non-linear 2nd-order Ordinary Differential Equations (ODE).
 This system does not have simple, close-form analytical solutions.

 Therefore to find the trajectory, we must solve the ODEs numerically.
 We will employ a time-marching numerical method.
-We will simulate the projectile's state $$(x, y, v_x, v_y)$$ at discrete time steps $\Delta t$.
+We will simulate the projectile's state $$(x, y, v_x, v_y)$$ at discrete time steps $$\Delta t$$.
 A more common **ROBUST method is the 4th-order Runge-Kutta (RK4) Algorithm**.
 A simpler Euler method can be used as well, but it is less stable.
 This numeric model forms the core of our Direct Fire Control System, which will predict the point(s) of impact based on our initial conditions.

 ***Solution finding algorithm***